wernerpyke/pyxel/docs/pyke_pyxel_API.md

 FX class for managing visual effects in the game, specifically circular wipe transitions that can open or close, transitioning between scenes or states.

-This class should be accessed through the `game` instance via `game.fx`.
+This class should be accessed through the `Game` instance via `game.fx`.

 <a id="pyke_pyxel.fx.FX.circular_wipe"></a>